resistics/resistics/docs/source/advanced/remote-reference.rst

 - Interpolation on to the second
 - Resampling to 128 Hz

 As usual, the project is loaded in.
-Information is printed out about each site and then the remote reference data is pre-processed using the :meth:`~resistics.project.projectTime.preprocess` method.
+Information is printed out about each site and then the remote reference data is pre-processed using the :meth:`~resistics.project.time.preprocess` method.

 .. literalinclude:: ../../../examples/advanced/remotePreprocess.py
     :linenos: